 John decided to move from the Borders to an area where he could access specialist support for his needs.
-With the support of his mentor he moved to Glasgow to enable him to engage with the range of suitable support agencies and in March 2020 he moved into his new accommodation.
+With the support of his mentor he moved to Glasgow to enable him to engage with the range of suitable support agencies and in the spring of 2020 he moved into his new accommodation.

 Shortly after he moved to Glasgow, the Covid-19 pandemic lockdown restrictions were imposed which had an impact on the number of available services to provide support to him.
 The closure of services had a detrimental effect as he was unable to access specialist support.

 John self-isolated which had a significant detrimental effect on his mental health.
 He struggled to sleep due to flashbacks and anxiety.
 He started self-medicating with non-prescription drugs to aid his sleep and this exacerbated his issues which began to cause problems within the temporary accommodation where he was living.

 Sacro helped me so much.
 The Garden Project has allowed me to focus on my future.

 The problem reached crisis level and John was at risk of being evicted due to his drug use and anti-social behaviour.
 This would have led to him being at risk of becoming homeless and involved in criminal activity.

 Due to the level of crisis, it was agreed that his mentor would accompany John to the accommodation review meeting to advocate on his behalf.
 The meeting was not held in a virtual environment meaning that all Health and Safety issues were addressed in line with Scottish Government guidance to reduce the risk of infection.

 Due to the intervention of the mentor and his assurance that he would provide continuing support, it was agreed that he would retain his tenancy, but this would be subject to weekly review.